Nayem73/MY-TECH-SHEET/My-Tech-Blogs/Java Core and Spring Boot Core Deep Dive.md

     1. **String Literals**: String literals are defined directly within double quotes.
 For example, `String str = "Hello";`.
 When a string literal is created, the JVM checks the string constant pool first.
 If the string already exists in the pool, a reference to the pooled instance is returned.
 If the string doesn’t exist in the pool, a new string instance is created and placed in the pool.
 This is why string literals are also known as interned strings.

     2. **String Objects**: String objects are created with the `new` keyword, like `String str = new String("Hello");`.
 In this case, a new object is created in the heap memory whether or not an identical string exists in the string constant pool.
+So it was for the new keyword.
+But we also have a String literal "Hello", so next, if the String pool already contains "Hello" then the same reference is used else, it creates a new object in String pool for "Hello".
+So, for `str = new String("Hello")` two objects are created.

     The key differences between string literals and string objects are: